-A. Application For Advisory Review:

-- 1. Advisory review is provided by the Commission as a service to the public.
+- A. Application For Advisory Review: - 1.
+Advisory review is provided by the Commission as a service to the public.
 Any owner may, at any time, consult with the Commission to determine whether intended work on a structure may comply with the review guidelines and seek the Commission's advice on how best to accomplish the work to comply with them. - 2.
-Except as otherwise provided by rules and procedures adopted in accordance with subsection 7-9-16B of this Section, any application for a building permit for construction or relocation work on a property within an historic district other than historic landmarks, government-funded projects and structures intended to be demolished (which receive certificate of appropriateness reviews as outlined above), shall be sent to the Commission by the Code Administration Department within three (3) days of receipt.
-At the time of the permit application, the Code Administration Department shall issue to the applicant an historic preservation guidelines pamphlet prepared by the Commission, which summarizes the preservation requirements and preservation assistance available in the Village with regard to the historic landmarks and historic districts.
-The Department of Code Administration shall not issue a building permit until the Commission has reviewed the permit application and taken action, or until the passage of thirty (30) days from the filing of the said application, whichever occurs first. - B. Architectural Review Committee And Commission Staff Review And Approval: The Commission may propose and the Village Board may approve rules, procedures and criteria under which a committee of the Commission, or Commission staff, may review applications for advisory review when the proposed work involves: 1) restoration to original conditions, or 2) no changes in materials, or 3) changes not visible from a public right of way, or 4) other types of activities determined by the Commission to have limited effect on the historic, architectural or aesthetic qualities of the structure.
-Such committee or Commission staff shall take one of the following actions within five (5) days from receipt of the application from the Code Administration Department: - 1.
-Send the permit application on to Code Administration marked: "REVIEWED". - 2.
-Request that the owner meet with the review committee to make suggestions concerning revisions to the proposed work which will bring it in line with review criteria.
-Immediately after this meeting, the application for permit will be returned to the applicant marked, "REVIEWED WITH SUGGESTED REVISIONS".
-At this point the applicant is free to either revise his plans in accordance with the suggested changes and submit to the Department of Code Administration, or to submit them without change.
+Except as otherwise provided by rules and procedures adopted in accordance with subsection 7-9-15B of this Section, any application for a building permit for construction or relocation work on a property within a historic district other than historic landmarks, government-funded projects and structures intended to be demolished (which receive certificate of appropriateness reviews as outlined above), shall be sent to Commission staff by the Development Customer Services Department.
+The Development Customer Services Department shall not issue a building permit until the Commission, Architectural Review Committee, and/or Commission staff, have reviewed the permit application and acted, or until the passage of thirty (30) days from the filing of the said application, whichever occurs first. - B. Architectural Review Committee And Commission Liaison Staff Review And Approval: The Commission may propose and the Village Board may approve rules, procedures and criteria under which a committee of the Commission, or the Commission staff liaison, may review applications for advisory review when the proposed work involves: 1) restoration to original conditions, or 2) no changes in materials, or 3) changes not visible the street, or 4) other types of activities determined by the Commission to have limited effect on the historic, architectural or aesthetic qualities of the structure.
+Such committee or Commission staff liaison shall take one of the following actions within five (5) days from receipt of the application from the Development Customer Services Department: - 1.
+Review the permit application return to the Development Customer Services Department marked: "approved"; - 2.
+Request that the owner meet with the review committee to receive suggestions concerning revisions to the proposed work which will bring it in line with review criteria.
+As soon as possible, but no later than ten (10) days after the meeting, staff will provide a review summary and confirmation to the applicant and will mark the permit as "approved" for historic review.
+At this point the applicant is free to either revise the applicant's plans in accordance with the suggested changes and proceed with the permit process without changes.; and